 Maybe they grew up an orphan, maybe they have amnesia, or maybe they just grew up in a society that doesn't celebrate the day someone is born.
 Either way, this character doesn't have a birthday.
 This usually comes as a shock to their peers.

 Oftentimes, the character will be assigned a birthday based on an important date in their life.
 It may not be their real birthday but the idea is still the same.
-Sometimes, their friends, being shocked that they have Never Had A Birthday Party, will also throw them a party.
+Sometimes, their friends, being shocked that they have Never Had a Birthday Party, will also throw them a party.

-- Honey Badger doesn't know her date of birth, being a clone.
+- X-Men: Honey Badger doesn't know her date of birth, being a clone.
 The Stepford Cuckoos have a similar predicament, but decided to arbitrarily pick a day based on the birth date of their favorite actor.

 - In Supergirl: Being Super, Kara doesn't know her birthday or her exact age.
 She was a refugee from another planet who suffered amnesia.
 It's assumed she's around sixteen.